Melih Mahmutoğlu: Fenerbahçe (2013–present)

 In 2017–18 EuroLeague, Fenerbahçe made it to the 2018 EuroLeague Final Four, its fourth consecutive Final Four appearance.
 Eventually, they lost to Real Madrid with 80–85 in the final game.

+He helped Fenerbahçe to their second EuroLeague championship.

 International career

 With the junior national teams of Turkey, Mahmutoğlu played at the 2006 FIBA Europe Under-16 Championship, at the 2007 FIBA Europe Under-18 Championship, and the 2008 FIBA Europe Under-18 Championship, at the 2009 and at the 2010 FIBA Europe Under-20 Championships.
 He also played for the Turkish national team, and won the gold medal, at the 2013 Mediterranean Games.

 He also played with the senior Turkish national basketball team at the EuroBasket 2015.